About the Program

 - Grade 10 Science (minimum grade C)

-*Entrance requirements can be met with evidence of alternate assessments such as Challenge Exams, or acceptable standardized English equivalency tests as per the Stenberg College Language Proficiency chart.
+*Entrance requirements can be met with evidence of alternate assessments such as Challenge Exams.
 Evidence of Post-Secondary studies at an equivalent level where English was the first language is acceptable.

 For applicants applying for a seat outside of the Lower Mainland region, admission is granted to candidates on a first-qualified basis in the next available cohort.